luyunghsiang/referee/README.md

+# This repository has retired.
+DO NOT USE THIS

 # Referee Program for the IEEE International Low-Power Image Recognition Challenge (LPIRC)

 Please read the announcement at [IEEE Rebooting Computing](http://rebootingcomputing.ieee.org/lpirc)